Thkons/Dine_Easy/README.md

     Admin: Admins have full access to the system.
 They can view, edit, and delete both user accounts and reservation applications.

     Subadmin: Subadmins are responsible for managing reservation requests.
 They can view incoming requests from users and choose to either confirm or decline them.

+Note: In order for everything to work properly the ip must be changed to the ip of the device.